 What’s more, website migration tools are frequently not cheap and it doesn’t make any sense to pay for the services that may not become helpful in the long run and may trigger problems that will do harm to your new project.
 Consequently, this is not the best way to switch your website from one platform to another.
 Something may not go the way you expect and it will be just the waste of your time and money.

-When it comes to building a large full-featured online store with hundreds of products and multiple functions, Shopify will be a more preferable solution than Wix.
+However, if you already own a Wix-based store and wish to bring its functionality to the brand new level, migrating to Shopify will be a reasonable solution that will eventually pay off.
 That’s not because Wix is bad in terms of eCommerce options.
 That’s because Shopify is a specialized eCommerce software that was initially geared towards the development of large online hypermarkets.

-The process of manual switching from Wix to Shopify takes time and effort, but it’s definitely worth that, if you hope to avail a decent result.
+The process of manual switching from Wix to Shopify takes time and effort, but it’s definitely worth that, if you hope to avail a worthy result.
 There is some hassle associated with domain and content transfer as well as with settings adjustment.
 To simplify the task, mind the steps and hints mentioned in the guide listed above and be consistent about each stage.
 Special attention should be devoted to domain name transfer, where everything depends upon the hosting provider you deal with.